Excel Ranges

 A range is a collection of two or more cells.

-1. To select the range with address B2:C4, click on cell B2 and drag it to cell C4.
+1. To select the range B2:C4, click on cell B2 and drag it to cell C4.

 A Range of Individual Cells